Analysis function count and percentage with extra column-subsetting in selected columns (controlled by subcol_* arguments)

 string)

 a sprintf style format string.
-It can contain up to one "\ generates the row/column label.
+It can contain up to one"%s", which takes the current split value and generates the row/column label.

 It will be combined with thelabelstrargument, when utilizing this function as acfunin asummarize_row_groupscall.